 Simply email the presentation to yourself, and then run the iPad’s Mail app.
 You can then download the presentation inside the message.

 Once the iPad finishes downloading the presentation, click on it to open it.
-By default, it will open it in preview mode.
+By default, it will open it in Preview mode.
 However, if you have Keynote for iPad installed, it will provide you with the option to open it in Keynote.
-Click the Open In Keynote button and the iPad will import it into Keynote.
+Click the Share button and then find and tap on the Keynote icon.

-It will then open Keynote and import the presentation.
+It will then import and open the presentation in Keynote.

 To save space, you will want to go back to the Mail app, and then delete the message so you don’t have two copies of your Keynote files on your iPad.